magento/merchdocs/src/stores/store-urls-custom-admin.md

    This method allows you to change the Admin Path, but not the Admin URL.

    {:.bs-callout-info}
-   On Magento Cloud, a custom admin path may be set via **ADMIN_URL** Cloud [variable](https://devdocs.magento.com/cloud/env/environment-vars_magento.html#admin-url) in Cloud UI.
-From the technical side, a specified value will be added into `app/etc/env.php` within environment build.
+   On Magento Cloud, a custom admin path may be set via the **ADMIN_URL** Cloud [variable](https://devdocs.magento.com/cloud/env/environment-vars_magento.html#admin-url) in the Cloud UI.
+From the technical side, the specified value is added to `app/etc/env.php` within the environment build.

    - **Default Admin Path**
       ```php?start_inline=1